top of page

 About Thrive

-Our mission is to uplift the vital conditions for health and well-being by offering services that inspire, empower, and grow resilient and equitable communities.
-We do this by guiding personal and organizational development, identifying and achieving learning outcomes, and creating effective community campaigns, all related to the vital conditions for well-being.
+Our mission is to uplift public health and social justice by offering services to change makers that inspire, empower, and grow resilient and equitable communities.
+We do this by guiding organizational development, identifying and achieving learning outcomes, and creating effective community campaigns, all related to the vital conditions for well-being.

 Our approach to community health and well-being is asset-based, trauma-informed, equity-focused and takes care to integrate the personal and professional.
 It's whole-person and whole-community engagement.
 We believe communities thrive when they do not have to worry about their basic needs, when well-being can be centered, and when justice is within reach.
 The federal government has recently defined these vital conditions for justice and well-being.
 Until all communities can thrive, we continue our work with the people and organizations that reduce harm and provide hope.